Hazem-Atya/k8s-two-microservices-ex/README.md

 There are many ways to dedug:
 `kubectl describe RESOURCE_TYPE RESOURCE_NAME`, for e.g. (kubectl describe pod mypod) `kubectl exec`: execute a commad inside a running container.
+`kubectl logs --follow POD_NAME`: See the logs produced by the container